Pierce01/MinecraftLauncher-core/README.md

 | `options.proxy.password` | String | Password for the proxy.                                                                   | False    |

 ##### Note
-If you are loading up a client outside of vanilla Minecraft and Forge (Optifine for an example), you'll need to download the needed files yourself.
+If you are loading up a client outside of vanilla Minecraft or Forge (Optifine and for an example), you'll need to download the needed files yourself if you don't provide downloads url downloads like Forge and Fabric.
+Still need to provide the version jar.

 #### launcher.authenticator Functions